 IMG Patriot: This one makes a great family plan if you are heading on the road for anything from a few weeks to a few months.
 The policy covers most everything you would expect, and you can change your deductible levels to easily raise or lower the price.
 The general policy covers fewer adventure sports and activities than World Nomads, but you can buy an additional rider if you have planned big adventures during or after your volunteer placement.

-IMG Global: After researching expat policies in fall 2017, I settled on this IMG policy to cover me for my move to Europe.
+IMG Global: After researching expat policies in fall 2017, I settled on this IMG policy to cover me for my year of living in Barcelona, Spain.
 This policy better meets the requirements of long-term visas, so if you are applying overseas for a long-term volunteer visa, the requirements might mandate that you have an expat policy.
 IMG offers zero-deductible policies (which my long-term visa required), and covers all the basic and emergency health situations you might face.
 It does not cover trip delays and that sort of situation that travel insurance policies usually have well in hand.
 I will use this as my main policy but then I might buy travel insurance if I plan a trip well off the path from my expat destination.

 One of these loopholes?
-Some volunteer insurance companies (Volunteer Card) do not cover you at your destination unless you buy a roundtrip ticket before you leave.
+Some volunteer insurance companies (like what I found when I reviewed Volunteer Card) do not cover you at your destination unless you buy a roundtrip ticket before you leave.
 If you travel on a one-way or open-ended ticket, then it only covers you during transit to your location.
 That is not always ideal and not something that everyone understands before buying that policy.

 Here is more advice you should read and absorb carefully, or you risk buying a policy that will not cover you for your intended trip.
 Although you may find terrible reviews online of your chosen insurance provider, I usually read those reviews with an eye toward understanding if the company exploited an unknown loophole, or if the traveler simply did not read their policy beforehand and did not understand their coverage.
 You should always read the requirements for making a claim if something goes wrong on your trip.
 Keep these things in mind: